Cedsson/Krut.Readme/README.md

   - **Audio**: a single master volume slider
 - All settings are saved automatically to `Saves/settings.json` next to the executable and reloaded on next launch
 - `-map <name>` command-line argument skips straight to a level, for launching from TrenchBroom's own "Launch Engine" tool during map testing
+- A "Loading…" screen (with a spinner) covers level loading instead of the window just freezing — `StartGame` is a heavy blocking call (rebuilds the world renderer, collision, and navmesh from scratch)

 **Performance**
-- 300 FPS cap (V-Sync optional via the menu)
+- Uncapped frame rate (V-Sync optional via the menu)
+- GPU-skinned weapon viewmodels (bone matrices only, not per-vertex, uploaded per frame)
 - Mipmapped, anisotropically filtered textures (no shimmering at a distance)
 - Publishes with Native AOT: a single ~18 MB folder (`Game.exe` + a packed `assets.pak`), no `.NET` install required to run
 - The weapon arms/gun rigs are CPU-skinned every frame; that's cheap enough in an optimized build but can get slow in an unoptimized Debug build — run with `-c Release` (see below) if framerate looks off during development